top of page

 How do I apply for a young adult carers bursary?

 To apply, we will need to submit a written proof of evidence that we are caring for someone directly to our university.
-Only selective universities offer this bursary so it is worthwhile double checking.
+Only some universities offer this bursary so it is worthwhile double checking.
 This could be our carers’ allowance statement, or a letter written by our GP, or social worker.
 Find out more about it here.

 Disabled Students Allowance